1938 World Snooker Championship: Semi-finals

 Sidney Smith and Fred Davis contested the second semi-final, which took place from 31 March to 2 April.
 Smith secured four of the five frames in the first session, and led 7–3 after the first day.
 The first frame of day two had been in progress for fifteen minutes before a ball was potted, and was won by Davis.
-Smith took the following three frames, and Davis compiled a break of 47 in winning the fifteenth frame, leaving him ten behind at 5–10.
+Smith took the following three frames, and Davis compiled a break of 47 in winning the fifteenth frame, leaving him five behind at 5–10.
 Smith increased his lead by a further frame in the fourth session, finishing 13–7 ahead at the end of the day, having made a 97 break in frame 19.
 On the final day Davis won three of the afternoon frames but Smith took the first frame in the evening to secure victory at 16–10.
 The final score was 18–13.

 Final

 Joe Davis and Sidney Smith met in the final, played over 61 frames from 4 to 9 April.
 Davis led 6–4 after the first day, winning each of the first two sessions 3–2.
 The correspondent for The Times remarked that the standard of play in the evening session was "below the usual standard and the breaks were small."
 He increased his lead to 9–6 after the next session, and 12–8 after two days.
 Smith took four of the five frames in the fifth session, leaving him one frame behind at 12–13, and levelled the match by winning the first frame of the sixth session, but Davis again led over-night with the score at 16–14.
 Davis dominated on the fourth day and led 23–17 by the close.
 Davis compiled a 93 break in frame 34.
 Davis won the last four frames on the fifth day to lead 30–20, just one frame from victory.
 Smith won the first three frames on the final day but Davis had a 98 clearance in frame 54 to ensure victory at 31–23.
 Smith won the next before Davis won the six evening frames to finish 37–24 ahead.

 It was Davis's twelfth consecutive world snooker championship title.
 The author of the report in The Times following his victory suggested that Smith had established that he was the third-best player, behind Davis and Lindrum, but that based on the final, "there was no question regarding the superiority of the holder of the championship."
 Davis and Lindrum arranged a match over 133 frames, starting on 11 April, to be played at Thurston's.
 The match was handicapped, with Davis, conceding 10 points each frame to Lindrum.
 Davis won that series 71–62, after Lindrum had been only two frames behind when the score was 61–59.